| Main Belt Comets |

 uneven solar illumination (sunlit regions lose photoelectrons which fly away and

 stick in the shadowed regions).
-With the much lower gravity on km sized MBCs, dust
+With the much lower gravity on km sized asteroids, dust

 could be electrostatically ejected from the body.
 We cannot rule this